There's a race of men that don't fit in,

 I am old enough that I was in my twenties before mobile phones and the Internet began to invade all our lives.
 I feel lucky to have had the experience of living in and traveling in the world before the era of infinite information and constant contact.
 When you really travel, you understand the meaning of the expression, "The journey is the destination."
 How you arrive at your destination is as important a part of the experience as whatever it is you are traveling to see.

-In the 1980s when I was in high school and information was scarcer I would buy back issues of National Geographic from the local used bookstore for a dime.
+In the 1980s when I was in high school and information was scarcer I could buy back issues of National Geographic from the local used bookstore for a dime and learn about the world that way.
 I loved reading them and dreamed about visiting far away places.
 In high school I also discovered the travel writer Paul Theroux.
 His stories of travel were gritty and unsentimental.
 He avoided the beauty spots that are the whole point for most authors of travelogues.
 His writing had the ring of truth and made me want to explore.
 At the time I was not sure how I could afford to travel; it seemed like something only rich people did.
 We did not have much money when I was growing up.
 Family trips were limited to places that could be reached by car in a day.
 When my high school classmates would talk about family vacations to Hawaii it was something that seemed impossibly out of reach for me.
 The first time I ever stayed in a hotel was not until after college when I was traveling for work.

 After I graduated from high school in 1989 I wanted to take some sort of vacation to celebrate, but I only had a small amount of money saved from my after-school restaurant job.
 I found out about something I could afford called the "Green Tortoise" through a friend's hippie dad.
-At that time they operated a bus service up and down the West Coast.
+At the time they operated a bus service up and down the West Coast.
 It was a bohemian version of Greyhound.
 Their motto was "Arrive inspired, not dog-tired."
-Inside the buses there were booth style tables and the back half of the bus was a large flat area covered with cushions that you could sprawl out on.
+Inside the buses there were booth style tables and the back half of the bus was a large flat area covered with cushions that you could sprawl out on that also served as a sleeping area.
 At night the booths folded up and transformed into bunk beds.
-At night everyone could lie flat and sleep comfortably, but in close quarters—not for people with personal space issues!
+You could even sleep in the overhead luggage racks.
+Everyone could lie flat and sleep comfortably, but in close quarters—not for people with personal space issues!
 From Seattle the bus drove overnight, stopping for a couple hours at a campground in Oregon owned by Green Tortoise where there was a salmon dinner, sauna, and a river for a quick swim.
 At the hostel I stayed at in San Francisco I met a lot of young travelers who shared stories of journeys all over the world achieved with very little money.
 I discovered there was this whole sub-culture of budget travel.
-With some German tourists I met at the hostel we rented a car and drove over to Yosemite.
+With some Germans travelers I met at the hostel we rented a car and drove over to Yosemite.
 A week later I was back home in Bellingham, but the seed had been planted and I knew I wanted to travel again.
 I had discovered the world of "backpackers" as budget travelers called themselves, because everything you had with you during your time abroad was carried in a single backpack.

 Mt Shuksan, 1996

 I was eager to join the globetrotting impoverished jet-set, but it would be a few years before I could travel again.
 My first big overseas trip was in 1991.
 I studied Spanish in high school and college, so I really wanted to be an exchange student and spend a year studying at a university in a Spanish speaking country.
 Unfortunately, my school lacked a true exchange program so to study abroad would have been through a program outside of the university and it would have been prohibitively expensive for me to study abroad.
 I did discover an alternative option.
 I learned that as a university student I was eligible for a temporary work visa for many countries.
-I did not have enough confidence in my Spanish that I wanted to work in a Spanish-speaking country.
+I lacked confidence in my Spanish so I decided against working in a Spanish-speaking country.
 At that time the program had just opened up for Australia.
 I applied and got the visa.
 Between my sophomore and junior years of college I took a year off from school to travel.
 For 9 ½ months I lived my dream of traveling the world and I was able to pay for it along the way by working in Australia.

 Even back in the early Nineties there was a constant quest for "authenticity" in travel.
 I remember in Lombok, Indonesia I saw a flyer for a guesthouse that said "Discover us before Lonely Planet does".
 This was in 1992, long before the weather eye of the Internet would be constantly scanning for "authentic" travel experiences.
 Now that quest for authenticity is hyper-intensified by the Internet, which pounces on cool travel experiences, and before you know it there are a hundred reviews on TripAdvisor for your "unique" experience.